marthall/TDT4110/README.md

-This is where I put my code for this subject at NTNU.
+This is where I put my code for TDT4110 at NTNU.